scrum101/scrum101.github.io/glossary.md

 **Product Owner** person whom holds the vision for the product and is responsible for maintaining, prioritizing and updating the product backlog.
 In Scrum, the Product Owner has final authority representing the customer's interest in backlog prioritization and requirements questions.
 This person must be available to the team at any time, but especially during the sprint planning meeting and the sprint review meeting.

-Challenges of being a product owner:
+## Challenges of being a product owner:

 Resisting the temptation to "manage" the team.
 The team may not self-organize in the way you would expect it to.
 This is especially challenging if some team members request your intervention with issues the team should sort out for itself.
 Resisting the temptation to add more important work after a Sprint is already in progress.
 Being willing to make hard choices during the sprint planning meeting.
 Balancing the interests of competing stakeholders.

-**Relative Estimation** – sizing backlog items by grouping them into relative size ranges rather than by absolute units (e.g. – hours).
+**Relative Estimation**: – sizing backlog items by grouping them into relative size ranges rather than by absolute units (e.g. – hours).
 See Fibonacci and t-shirt sizes.

-**Release** The transition of an increment of potentially shippable product from the development team into routine use by customers.
+**Release**: The transition of an increment of potentially shippable product from the development team into routine use by customers.
 Releases typically happen when one or more sprints has resulted in the product having enough value to outweigh the cost to deploy it.

-**Release Burndown Chart** a visible chart to show progress towards a release.
+**Release Burndown Chart**: a visible chart to show progress towards a release.

-**Retrospective** a session where the Team and Scrum Master reflect on the process and make commitments to improve.
+**Retrospective**: a session where the Team and Scrum Master reflect on the process and make commitments to improve.

-**Roman Vote** see Thumb Vote
+**Roman Vote**: see Thumb Vote

-**ScrumMaster Role** The ScrumMaster is a facilitator for the team and product owner.
+**ScrumMaster Role**: The ScrumMaster is a facilitator for the team and product owner.
 Rather than manage the team, the ScrumMaster works to assist both the team and product owner in the following ways:

 Remove the barriers between the development and the product owner so that the product owner directly drives development.
 Teach the product owner how to maximize return on investment (ROI), and meet his/her objectives through Scrum.